Get paid to nap and how it actually works in 2026

 This guide breaks down how it works, who qualifies, how much you can actually earn, and safer alternatives if you don’t get selected.

-Below are some of the most common opportunities.
+Below are some of the most common opportunities for official nap reviewers.

 Brands like Eachnight.com and Sleep Junkie have been known to pay people to test mattresses and report on sleep quality.
-They run occasional gigs for product testers to select the best mattresses or pillows for their readers.
+They run occasional gigs for product testers to select the best mattresses or pillows for their nap reviewers.
 The best part?
 No relevant experience is typically required.

 Payment varies from $100 to $3,000 depending on the length and depth of testing.
 It’s not guaranteed you’ll earn that amount of money for testing sleep-related products.
 However, it can be a significant addition to your finances.